-Changes to this Handbook are made by faculty through the University Faculty Senate, presented to the senior vice president-academic affairs, vice president & general counsel, and president for approval.
+Changes to this Handbook are made by faculty through the University Faculty Senate, presented to the regional presidents, chief operating officer & general counsel, and chancellor for approval.
 Procedures for revision are covered in Chapter 5.

 Acknowledgment

 I have read in its entirety, the ATSU Faculty Handbook ("Handbook") which outlines the University's policies, practices, guidelines, and benefits.
 I understand provisions of the Handbook, and I will do my best to abide by and uphold them.
 I understand information contained in this Handbook is set out in greater detail in the ATSU Policies Manual, contents of which I have access to at any time on the ATSU portal.